-Let’s create this really simple spreadable, naturally fermented milk kefir cheese.
-Milk kefir grains can be crazily active, and if you’re anything like me, you’ll often have an abundance of fermented kefir.
+Ready to make this simple, spreadable, naturally fermented milk kefir cheese?
+Milk kefir grains can be super active, and if you’re anything like me, you’ll often have an overabundance of fermented kefir.
 This is the tastiest way to use it.
-Once you have mastered this basic recipe, you can get experimenting with herbs and spice and everything nice!Read more: Soft Milk Kefir Cheese: A Step-by-Step Guide (plus flavour options)
+Once you have mastered this basic recipe, you can experiment with herbs and spice and everything nice!Read more: Soft Milk Kefir Cheese: A Step-by-Step Guide (plus flavour options)

 What is kefir cheese | labneh?

-Soft milk kefir cheese (also called milk kefir labneh) is a tangy soft, spreadable cheese with a fresh, clean flavour.
-You make it by straining fermented milk kefir to remove most of the whey.
-You then condense the remaining curds to form cheese.
+Soft milk kefir cheese (also called milk kefir labneh) is a tangy, soft, spreadable cheese with a fresh, clean flavour.
+The process for making it involves straining fermented milk kefir to remove most of the whey and condensing the remaining curds to create cheese.

-Kefir cheese is a good source of protein, minerals, and probiotic microbes.
-You can find out all about milk kefir here.
+Kefir cheese is an excellent source of protein, minerals, and probiotic microbes.
+Learn all about milk kefir here.

 Lots of ways to use your kefir cheese

-This tangy, delicious cheese has a rich and creamy texture that adds a smooth and velvety mouthfeel to dishes.
+This tangy, delicious cheese has a rich and creamy texture that adds a smooth, velvety mouthfeel to dishes.
 It is equally lovely on its own.
-We love it spread on seeded crackers with kalamata olives and homemade quince paste.
+We love it spread on seeded crackers with Kalamata olives and homemade quince paste.

-Here is lots of inspiration on how to use it:
+You’ll find plenty of inspiration on how to make use of it.